-4.5 units 4.5 hours lecture
+4.5 hours lecture

-Prerequisite: Elementary Algebra and Basic Composition (ENG 099)
+Prerequisite: Arithmetic Fundamentals (MAT 081/082) and Basic Composition (ENG 099)

 This accelerated psychology course includes an overview of human growth and development.
 It will focus on key determinants of development and outline major theories that address stages that underlie this process.
 In addition, the course will introduce the basic principles of human behavior and relate them to the complex process of human adjustment to life situations, including many issues addressed in social and abnormal psychology.
 This course meets requirements of the LVN Board for admission to the LVN program, but is not transferable.